ChristianMarzianGithub/TexasHoldem-Backend/README.md

   a generic server error.
 - Table responses expose configuration and seating only; internal deck state is always hidden from API consumers.

+#### Player join requirements
+- `name` and `type` are required on `/api/tables/{tableId}/players` requests.
+- Human seats must include a valid `userId` that was previously registered; missing or unknown user IDs are rejected with meaningful `400`/`404` responses instead of server errors.
+- Full tables return `409 Conflict` to signal the capacity constraint.

 ### Testing
 ```bash
 mvn test